 Ki-67 (or Ki67) is used as a measure of the proliferative activity of breast cancer cells.
-Ki-67 can often, but not always, be found on breast cancer pathology reports.
-High Ki-67 has been linked to unfavorable breast cancer outcomes in numerous breast cancer studies.
-Please see our article on Ki-67 and breast cancer for more information.
+High Ki-67 has been linked to unfavorable breast cancer outcomes.
+Ki-67 typically can be found on breast cancer pathology reports.
+Please see our article on Ki-67 and breast cancer outcomes for information regarding Ki-67 and prognosis.

 Below we focus on foods that have been shown to reduce or increase proliferation of breast cancer cells in the laboratory.